1bundlebean thread vermicelli noodles, soaked in warm water for 15 minutes

 Instructions

-Fill a fryer or pot with enough avocado oil, or any neutral oil, to fry the vegetables.
+Fill a fryer or pot with enough avocado oil (or any neutral oil) to fry the vegetables.
 About a ¼ of the pot should be enough, or you risk oil spilling over once you put the vegetables in.

+When oil is hot, fry your tofu and flip it over so both sides turn a nice light brown.
+Remove from oil and place on a paper lined plate.
 Once the tofu cools down, cut into thin strips.
 If you cut it when it’s still hot, it will not cut evenly.

-Using the same oil, bring oil temperature to 380 degrees and flash fry the vermicelli noodles for about 15 seconds, or until it puffs up.
+Using the same oil, bring oil temperature to 380 degrees and flash fry the vermicelli noodles for about 15 seconds or until it puffs up.

-Again, make sure oil temperature is 380 degrees, then flash fry the potatoes for a few seconds until they turn a golden brown.
-Do this in several batches, a small handful at a time.
+Again, make sure oil temperature is 380 degrees, and flash fry the potatoes for a few seconds until they turn a golden brown.
+Do this in a few separate batches, a handful at a time.
+Put on paper lined plate to absorb all the oil.

-Add dried bean curd sticks to the 380 degrees frying oil and fry for a minute until they turn medium brown.
+Add dried bean curd sticks to the 375 degrees frying oil and fry for a minute.
+Remove from oil and let it cool.

+In a large bowl, mix all ingredients together.
+Crumble the fried bean curd on top of the mix.
 Add roasted rice powder, 1 teaspoon of salt, ½ teaspoon of pepper, a pinch of sugar and mix with your hands.

 With rice paper, add filling and roll with cucumbers and your desired herbs.